hyperledger-labs/yui-relayer/README.md

 ### Add spans and span attributes in external modules

-Although `ProvableChain` wraps primary methods of the Chain and Prover interfaces with tracing, you can create a span if needed:
+Although `ProvableChain` wraps primary methods of the Chain and Prover interfaces with tracing, you can create additional spans manually when needed:

 ```go
 var tracer = otel.Tracer("example.com/my-module")